choerodon/config-server/README.md

 - Pull configuration rules.

-	If the service includes the configuration version when pulling configurations, the corresponding version configuration is pulled; otherwise, the default configuration is pulled.
+	If the service includes the configuration version when pulling configurations, the corresponding version configuration is pulled, otherwise, the default configuration is pulled.

 ## Requirements
 - This project based on eureka client.
 The local executing needs to cooperate with `register-server`, and the online executing needs to cooperate with `go-register-server`.